Positioning is Power: The Keys to Owning Your Influence in the Workplace

 More than 70% of the workforce admits feeling it as outlined in DDI’s Global Leadership Forecast from 2023 and in 2025.
 Burnout ranks higher on a business's challenges list than employee retention.
 Let’s think about that for a second.
 There’s been a mass amount of layoffs since 2021 and burnout beats that.

-We’re not just the kind that leads to exhaustion or frustration, this burnout is the deeper kind that signals unsustainable systems, blurred boundaries, and outdated definitions of productivity.
+I’m not just talking about the kind that leads to exhaustion or frustration, this burnout is the deeper kind that signals unsustainable systems, blurred boundaries, and outdated definitions of productivity.

 Why Burnout Is a Future-of-Work Issue